 Item Number CR557Q13

 Cognitive Process Detect and handle conflict

 Response Format Simple Multiple Choice - Computer Scored

-Estimated Level 2
+Source Requirement for Item Multiple

+Difficulty 406 - Level 1a

 In this item, the student reads three stances provided in the item stem: one that supports continuing to drink milk, one that supports drinking less milk and one that says more needs to be known before a conclusion is reached.
 The student can select any of the three students in the scenario associated with these stances, but the student must provide a reason from at least one of the texts to support his or her selection.
 The coding guide for this item is provided below, which lists the acceptable ways a student can support their selection for each of the three options.